Lumi-supercomputer/lumi-userguide/docs/software/installing/container-wrapper.md

 where `env.yml` is a [Conda environment file][conda-env].

-This file can be written manually, e.g:
+This file can be written manually, e.g.:

 ```yaml
 channels: